 A significant change is coming to how you interact with the IRS.
 Executive Order 14247, signed on March 25, 2025, requires all payments to and from the Internal Revenue Service to be processed electronically beginning September 30, 2025.

-Starting September 30, 2025:
+Refunds – Effective September 30, 2025:

 Why This Change Matters